rwpalmer/DFPlay/README.md

 * Version 0.0.9 has been released for field testing (Particle Platform only)
 * Version 0.0.10 is a work in progress ...
 	- Arduino support has been added
+	- back() method has been added
 * Release 1 planned for September 30, 2018
+---
-* Please feel free to explore, comment, experiment, test ... whatever.
+Please feel free to explore, comment, experiment, test ... whatever.
 Please post any issues to GitHub.
 The author will also field any questions you may have.

 > Written with [StackEdit](https://stackedit.io/).